 What Penalties Will a Company Face if They Do Not Comply with The Warn Act?

 If a company does not give its employees notice of mass layoffs or plant closures.
 They can be held accountable for up to 60 days’ worth of back pay and benefits.
 They can also be charged fines by local governments.

 Does the Company Have to Tell Anyone Other than The Workers?

 Yes.
 The company also needs to inform labor unions, as well as state and local governments.
 This ensures that the information is widely available and hopefully means that more resources will be available to those who may become unemployed.

 Is There Anyone Who Doesn’t Get Warned of Layoffs and Closures Under the Warn Act?

 Your employer does not have to give you notice of these things if you are part-time or if you have been employed by the company for less than six months.

 Attorney Mike DeWitt is committed to helping employees protect their rights.
 The DeWitt Law team can provide knowledgeable representation for you if your employer failed to give you warning of plant closures or mass layoffs.
 We offer all new clients a free consultation, so don’t hesitate to reach out to us.
-To schedule your consultation, give us a call at 614-398-2886.
+To schedule your consultation, give us a call.
 We can’t wait to hear from you!